-- How to Draft a Licence Agreement That is Fair, Reasonable and Non-Discriminatory: article accepted by JIPLP in October 2017 for publication in 2018.
+- How to Draft a Licence Agreement That is Fair, Reasonable and Non-Discriminatory: a 10 point plan: article published online by JIPLP in December 2017; to be published in paper version in 2018

-- Contract law for IP lawyers: article in JIPLP July 2017
+- Contract law for IP lawyers: article in JIPLP paper edition in October 2017

 - Book review: IP Issues in Corporate Transactions by Neil Coulson, at (2016) 38 EIPR Issue 8 pp 523-5